-ON THIS PAGE: You will read about your child’s medical care after treatment is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about your child’s medical care after treatment for astrocytoma is finished and why this follow-up care is important.
+To see other pages, use the menu on the side of your screen.

 This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
 A child’s specific follow-up care plan depends on many factors, including the grade of tumor and its location, the child’s age, and the type of treatment given.
 Learn more about the importance of follow-up care.

-The child’s family is encouraged to organize and keep a record of the child’s medical information.
+You are encouraged to organize and keep a personal record of the child’s medical information.
 The doctor will help you create this.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.